CromwellCMS/Cromwell/website/docs/development/plugin-development.md

 :::

 ### Instance settings
-Instance settings passed in `instanceSettings` prop of a [frontend component](#frontend) are local settings that can be passed from Admin Panel page builder per placed Plugin (and user can place your Plugin many times on different pages), or they are passed directly to the Plugin Block in Theme's JSX code:
+Instance settings passed in `instanceSettings` prop of a [frontend component](#frontend) are local settings that can be passed from Admin Panel Theme Editor per placed Plugin (and user can place your Plugin many times on different pages), or they are passed directly to the Plugin Block in Theme's JSX code:

 ```tsx title="src/pages/index.tsx"
 import { CPlugin } from '@cromwell/core-frontend';